Editing records

 Adding a new record

-Click the + New record button in the toolbar to open the Add new record dialog.
+- Click the + New record button in the data browser toolbar.

 - At the top of the dialog, fill in: